 The course will address the procedural rules and laws governing police interaction with a suspect or a citizen.
-Students will learn the rights and limitations on government action contained in the 4th, 5th 6th, 8th, and 14th Amendments.
-Upon successful course completion, students will be able to apply the exclusionary rule; understand the warrant requirements of the 4th Amendment, as well as judicially recognized exceptions to that requirement; understand the limitations on police powers; and describe the structure and jurisdiction of the federal and state court systems.
+Students will learn the rights and limitations on government action contained in the 4^{th} , 5^{th} , 6^{th} , 8^{th} , and 14^{th} Amendments.
+Upon successful course completion, students will be able to apply the exclusionary rule; understand the warrant requirements of the 4^{th} Amendment, as well as judicially recognized exceptions to that requirement; understand the limitations on police powers; and describe the structure and jurisdiction of the federal and state court systems.
+Prerequisite: CJ105 will have developed an understanding of the ethics of punishment.